What is the current gender pay gap in ?

-In 2024, women in the United States made about 87 cents for every dollar men made.
-This means that men with full-time jobs typically make 15% more than women in full-time jobs.
+In 2025, women in California made about 88 cents for every dollar men made.
+This means that men with full-time jobs typically make 13% more than women in full-time jobs.
 This ratio compares the median weekly pay of full-time workers—people who usually work 35 hours or more each week.

 The gender pay gap was at its narrowest in 2023 when women made 90 cents for every dollar men made in a typical week.
 The Bureau of Labor Statistics has tracked such earnings every quarter since 2012, when women in the state made 86 cents for every dollar men made.